LOADING ...

 Who am I helping, am I breaking?

-What am I giving, am I taking?
+am I giving, what am I taking?

-But you try with your whole soul
+But you try with your whole best

-Or make yer pound
+Or yer heart pound

-But then again you know why around
+But again you know why they're around

 You something special, you need something special, all right